CodePushGo/website/src/content/blog/en/how-to-add-dependencies-in-capacitor-plugins.md

 Source: [\[1\]](https://capgo.app/)

-Capgo works seamlessly with CI/CD tools like GitHub Actions, GitLab CI, and Jenkins, automating dependency updates and ensuring consistent plugin versions.
-These tools make it easier to integrate Capgo into your workflow.
+CodePushGo works seamlessly with CI/CD tools like GitHub Actions, GitLab CI, and Jenkins, automating dependency updates and ensuring consistent plugin versions.
+These tools make it easier to integrate CodePushGo into your workflow.

-### Setting Up Capgo
+### Setting Up CodePushGo

-Follow these steps to integrate Capgo into your project:
+Follow these steps to integrate CodePushGo into your project:

-1.  **Install the Capgo CLI**
+1.  **Install the CodePushGo CLI**

     Run the following command in your terminal: